rosbit/duktape-bridge/README.md

  - Though as if function NewGoModule() will be called multi-times, in fact Duktape engine will cache the required module and it is called **only once** even if you `require` it multi-times.
    So don't declare module related variables in struct.
 Only read only constants are acceptable.
- - function name with the first letter in capital will be exported as moudle method.
+ - function/field name with the first letter in capital will be exported as moudle method/attribute.
    For example, `Adder` will be exported but `adder` will not.
 But to refer the `Adder` method, please use `adder` as used in `c.js`

 ### Duktape bridge for C and Java